tomburns/instastart-identity-provider/README.md

 ## User Authentication

 The `POST /authenticate` endpoint expects three parameters: `email`, `password`, and `nonce`.
 This models a typical email-and-password login in an app.
 The `email` should correspond to an existing record in the `users` table.
 The `password` will be hashed ([using bcrypt](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password)) and checked against the `password_digest` field of that user record.
 If they match, the Identity Provider will use the provided `nonce` to generate an [identity token](https://docs.layer.com/sdk/ios/authentication#identity-token) (the Identity Provider does not verify that the `nonce` is well-formed or valid).

-The identity token will be returned as a string in the HTTP response.
-If the email and password don't match, the endpoint will return an `error` string and HTTP status `401`.
+If the email and password are valid, the response looks like `{"identity_token": "<IDENTITY TOKEN AS A STRING>"}`.
+If not, the response will be `{"error": "<A DESCRIPTION OF THE ERROR>"}` and HTTP status `401`.

 # Deployment